 Changing Anti Social Behaviour Policy - the review

-The Home Office review (2010) of the current tools and powers used to formally intervene to tackle and reduce anti social behaviour found that:
+The Act adopts most of the recommendations contained in the Home Office review (2010) of the tools and powers used to formally intervene to tackle and reduce anti social behaviour found that:

 there were too many tools and powers, with practitioners tending to focus on using the measures with which they were most familiar

 the bureaucracy and cost associated with some of the court orders (especially the Anti-social Behaviour Order) may encourage practitioners to use informal or voluntary tools to deal with serious incidents instead of formal and more controlling orders

 the growing number of people who breach their ASBO conditions suggests the potentially serious consequences are still not deterring a peristent minority from continues antia social behaviour

 the tools that were designed to help perpetrators of ASB deal with the underlying causes of are rarely used their behaviour

 Changing Anti Social Behaviour - the proposals

 The range of measures include powers to compel local